-August 26, 2016 12 respon passing the buck" from agency to agency and fix the problems.
-All agencies need to take asibility for all pollutants.
-Coordinate efforts among agencies when necessary, and glocal governments and communities.
+12 Stop "passing the buck" from agency to agency and fix the problems.
+All agencies need to take responsibility for all pollutants.
+Coordinate efforts among agencies when necessary, and among local governments and communities.
 Implement the following measures: a.
 Improve community and neighborhood level air pollution monitoring. b.
 Add EJ members to all agency boards and committees. c.
 Tier pricing for allowances for facilities in EJ communities, making it more expensive to pollute in those communities. d.
 Improve communications about air quality between polluters and schools and nearby residents, both for individual accidents and in terms of overall facility emissions.
 Develop a cooperative, productive discourse. e.
 Provide easily accessible and immediate notification to schools and nearby residents in the event of a facility accident; current notification is much too slow.
-Develop and make accessible tools like the real-time air quality advisory network (RAAN) phone application, so residents can access real-time air quality information at the neighborhood level. f.
+Develop and make accessible tools like the real-time air quality advisory network (RAAN) phone application, so residents can access real-time air quality information at the neighborhood level.
 Establish better coordination between enforcement agencies.
-Expand air quality night enforcement so that all communities have around-the-clock enforcement to address off-hours violations. , Partnership with Environmental Justice Communities 13 13 Create a thorough air quality monitoring system and deputize the community to participate in that network through databases, apps, and community science.
-Fund a program to provid communities with the tools and training they need to participate.
+Expand air quality night enforcement so that all communities have around-the-clock enforcement to address off-hours violations.
+Partnership with Environmental Justice Communities 13 Create a thorough air quality monitoring system and deputize the community to participate in that network through databases, apps, and community science.
+Fund a program to provide communities with the tools and training they need to participate.
 Identify the pockets not being monitored and also the hot spots.
 ARB must take a greater responsibility for monitoring.
-Ensure that all monitoring covers both greenhouse gas pollutants and criteria Indu ıstry
+Ensure that all monitoring covers both greenhouse gas pollutants and criteria pollutants, to expand the state's databases and accurately characterize all communities, so that CalEnviroScreen can more reliably identify areas that qualify for funding.
+Make monitoring transparent and accessible.